projectcapsule/capsule/docs/operator/use-cases/resources-quota-limits.md

 kind: ResourceQuota
 metadata:
   annotations:
     quota.capsule.clastix.io/used-pods: "1"
+    quota.capsule.clastix.io/hard-pods: "10"
 ...
 ```

-At the tenant level, the Capsule controller watches the Resource Quota usage for each Tenant's namespace and adjusts it as an aggregate of all the namespaces using the said annotation pattern (`quota.capsule.clastix.io/<quota_name>`)
+At the tenant level, the Capsule controller watches the resources usage for each Tenant namespace and adjusts it as an aggregate of all the namespaces using the said annotations.
+When the aggregate usage reaches the hard quota, then the native `ResourceQuota` Admission Controller in Kubernetes denies the Alice's request.

-The used Resource Quota counts all the used resources as an aggregate of all the namespace resources in the `oil` tenant namespaces:

-- `oil-production`
-- `oil-development`
-- `oil-test`

-When the aggregate usage reaches the hard quota limits, then the ResourceQuota Admission Controller denies Alice's request.

 Bill, the cluster admin, can also set Limit Ranges for each namespace in the Alice's tenant by defining limits in the tenant spec: